 June Tyson PhD, (2012) found that adult children of a deceased parent, by remembering, celebrating and sharing stories, created value and meaning for both themselves and the parent.
-And that this meaning allowed a “permanent link” between parent and child that was bigger and more expansive than the loss or the end of the person’s life, helping in the healing.
+This meaning allowed a “permanent link” between parent and child that was bigger and more expansive than the end of the person’s life, helping in the healing.

 Take the time to remember and acknowledge all the positive and growth you gained, whether that’s from the life of someone you love or your own life that was disrupted and changed in some way.
 Just because it ended doesn’t negate all the awesome.
 Indeed, being grateful for whatever time was offered, is a valuable perspective.

 Loss can lead to greater appreciation and gratitude for life and relationships

 Nothing is promised.
 When you feel a loss and it feels like life can be taken so easily, you may look around at other people in your life and appreciate them a little more.

 We’re so busy living our lives that we take this day for granted.
 None of us are guaranteed to wake up tomorrow morning or even make it home safely tonight.
 In our grief, we can have a heightened appreciation for the preciousness of life and of those around us.

 “Love the people God gave you because he will need them back one day.”